IdirBenSlama/Obsolete_Kim_2/Main_Architechture.md

-Symbolic Representation Layer for Kimera KCCL v1.0
+Symbolic Representation Layer for Kimera KCCL **License Notice**
+This specification is licensed under the MIT License.
+See the `LICENSE` file for details.

+v1.0
 This specification describes a symbolic representation layer to complement Kimera’s existing embedding-based cognitive architecture.
 The symbolic layer will explicitly represent